mdquigley/blog/content/posts/get-to-the-gig.md

 - more complexity in the instrumental parts
 - more complexity in song structure (ie. verse, chorus, bridge for longer levels)
 - songs with varying styles to match level vibes
-- tone.js translations of friends' songs (with permission)
+- tone.js transcriptions (covers) of friends' songs (with permission)
 - custom sprites for player and items
 - Stakes!
     - a countdown to gig time